Upgrade your kitchen with these cabinet color ideas

 Upper and lower cabinets don’t need to match.
 For a lighter, airier feeling, do white kitchen cabinets on top and dark kitchen cabinets in a navy, black, or deep green on the bottom.
 Or commit to kitchen cabinet color schemes with darker hues on both the upper and lower cabinets.

-Feeling overwhelmed with all of the decision making?
+Feeling overwhelmed with decision making?
 Take the process in steps.
 Start by choosing the best color for kitchen cabinets, then pick countertops, flooring, backsplash, appliances, and then decide on the wall paint color.
 For more expensive items, try to avoid trendy picks and opt for classics that will last.

 Brighten up your inbox